adaltas/node-ssh2-fs/src/index.coffee.md

 No arguments other than a possible exception are given to the completion callback. mode defaults to 0777.

-Note, if option is not an object, it is considered to be the permission mode.
+In SSH, options is an [ATTR SSH2 object][attr] and may contains such attributes as 'uid', 'gid' and 'mode'.
+If option is not an object, it is considered to be the permission mode.

       mkdir: (ssh, path, options, callback) ->
         if arguments.length is 3